Gap year internship on a ranch in Canada

-Ideal for a gap year internship, the English course and ranch program in Canada is a guaranteed immersion in an English-speaking environment!
+Ideal for a gap year internship, the ranch program in Canada is a guaranteed immersion in an English-speaking environment!
 If you like the great outdoors, wide open spaces, and you are not afraid of work, the ranch in Canada is for you!

 After 2 days in Vancouver, help run a typical Canadian farm with a local family.
 This is an opportunity to live an experience of professional and personal development, while considerably improving your English.